 In recent years, some rules and regulations governing the insurance intermediary sector in China have begun to encourage foreign investment.
-The Group commenced a restructuring which resulted in obtaining controlling equity ownership in a majority of its affiliated insurance intermediary companies.
+The Group commenced a restructuring which resulted in obtaining controlling or significant equity ownership in each of its affiliated insurance intermediary companies.